 If you are not happy with the outcome of the complaint you can request that someone else review your complaint.
-This must be done within 10 working days and should be requested in writing.
+This must be done within 10 working days and should be requested in writing, you should say what your desired resolution would be and submit any additional information when requesting a review.

-We will acknowledge your request (in 5 working days) and escalated to an appropriate person not connected to the original complaint.
+We will acknowledge your request (in 5 working days) and escalate the complaint to an appropriate person not connected to the original complaint.
 We aim to consider stage 2 complaints within 20 working days.
-If a final written response cannot be sent within 20 working days we will suggest an extension date for your approval, explaining the reasons for the delay to you.
-We aim that any extension will not exceed a further 10 days without good reason.
-If you are unhappy with our suggested extension date, and you are a resident, you can challenge our timescales by contacting the Housing Ombudsman.
+If a final written response cannot be sent within 20 working days we will give you an extension date, explaining the reasons for the delay to you.
+We aim that any extension will not exceed a further 10 days without good reason and we will work with to agree a further extention.
+If you are unhappy with our extension date, and you are a resident, you can challenge our timescales by contacting the Housing Ombudsman (see 2.0).